Food Safety Management

 • Ensure all staff are using safe food handling practices, and if extra training is needed

-These points should prompt some more clear ideas about the current needs of your business.
-Prioritize 3-5 issues to address first, and based on the approach to resolving these issues, you will have the objectives for your FSMS.
+These points should prompt some more clear ideas about the current needs of the business.
+Managers can prioritize 3-5 issues to address first, and based on the approach to resolving these issues, they will have the objectives for your FSMS.

 Hazard Control Programs (HCPs)